sashagoebbels/docker-env-oxid/README.md

 - Database: oxid (has been created from docker-compose for you)
 - User: oxid
 - Password: oxid

+You will see a warning, saying that MySQL 5.6 has some bugs but you can try to install anyway.
+Just ignore that and continue, since we use a decently fresh MariaDB version.

 ## Accessing the cluster nodes